Best telescopic rod for trout fishing

-It is a struggle to find a telescopic rod which I will recommend for trout fishing.
-While researching for this guide, we researched, fished and considered over twenty of the most popular telescopic rods available today.
+It is a struggle to find a telescopic rod that I will recommend for trout fishing.
+While researching for this guide, I researched and tested over twenty models and to be upfront.
+Most of them were disappointing.

-It has one feature which is sets it apart from all other mainstream telescopic rods.
+It has one feature that sets it apart from all other mainstream telescopic rods.
 That is floating guides, by using floating guides this rod offers 9 guides along its 7ft length.
-All the other telescopic rods offered 4 or 5.
-Having 9 guides helps spread the load and reduces uneven pressure points.
+All the other telescopic rods offer 4 or 5.
+Having 9 guides helps spread the load and reduces uneven pressure.

-There are better telescopic ultralight rods than the Blackhawk II, but they cost north of $200, and usually only sold in Japan.
-If budget is not a concern, and you are prepared to use an imported rod, probably with no warranty support then the Daiwa B.B.B or the even pricier Abu Garcia Trout Marquis represent the pinnacle of telescopic rod technology.
+There are better ultralight telescopic rods than the Blackhawk II, but they cost north of $200, and are usually only sold in Japan.
+If budget is not a concern, and you are prepared to use an imported rod, with no local warranty then the Daiwa B.B.B or the even pricier Abu Garcia Trout Marquis represent the pinnacle of telescopic rod technology.

 In the article below, I will go into more details on what to look for when buying a telescopic rod.